balwes/bwest-uggelberg/README.md

 And run `browserify script.js -o browserify.js` after each change.

+### Test-Driven Development
+This project uses a TDD workflow.
+The following structure was followed when adding features:
+1. Open up an issue for a desired feature
+2. Create a branch for it
+3. Add tests.
+These should fail because the feature has not yet been implemented.
+4. Add code until all tests pass
+5. Refactor if needed
+6. Create a pull request of the branch.
+If accepted, close the relevant issue.
+If not, improve the tests and implementation and try again.
+7. Repeat

 ### Tools
 **Mocha** provides the testing framework used in test/test.js and is used to run tests and report the results. **Chai** is an